What To Do If Bitten By A Dog

 What to do if you're bitten by a dog

 1. Seek Medical Attention.
 If your injuries are severe, call 911 or have a friend drive you to the emergency room.
-We often see dog bites cause severe lacerations, tremendous pain and nerve damage.
+We often see dog bites cause severe lacterations, tremendous pain, and nerve damage.
 However, even for minor bites, you should always see a doctor.
 A major concern with all dog bites, even minor ones, is the risk of infection, including staph infections, as the dog bites often introduce bacteria into the wounds of the dog bite victims.
 If you are diabetic or immunocompromised in any way, your infection risk is even greater.

 Signs of infection include, but are not limited to: